 I am an Associate Professor of Music Studies at the Boyer College of Music and Dance, Temple University.
-I am also a Research Associate in the Department of Music at SOAS in London.
 I previously taught in the Department of Music at Princeton University, where I held affiliations with the Department of East Asian Studies, Program in Latin American Studies, and Program in American Studies.
 I have also taught at the University of Pennsylvania and CUNY.

 My publications have